rhythm191/trello-mail/README.md

 -----
 1. From a board, click on the board title
 2. Click on Share, print, and export...
-3. Click on Export Excel
+3. Click on Mail to

 Credit
 ------